Health or wealth?

 How about both …

-Winter is coming, and with it comes tax time.
-Maybe not the ideal moment to start thinking about private hospital cover, but what if we told you it could save you money if you earn over $90,000 as a single or $180,000 as a couple or family.
+Eyes start to glaze over at the mention of tax and private hospital cover?
+What if we told you it could save you money if you earn over $90,000 as a single or $180,000 as a couple or family.

 As Australian residents we all have the right to health care through Medicare, a system partly funded by taxpayers, many of whom pay a Medicare levy of 2% of their taxable income.
 Your Medicare levy is reduced if your taxable income is below a certain threshold, meaning that some people may not have to pay the levy at all.